Complete the Common App in 5 days with our College Application Booster® Camp.

 Sample:

-Whether seeing Greta Thunberg’s impassioned speeches or following social media accounts that demand accountability from celebrities who pollute the air through excessive reliance on private jets (yes, even Taylor Swift), climate advocates have drawn me to study climate activism.
+Whether seeing Greta Thurnberg’s impassioned speeches or following social media accounts that demand accountability from celebrities who pollute the air through excessive reliance on private jets (yes, even Taylor Swift), climate advocates have inspired me to study climate activism.

 In studying this issue, I have developed the deeply held conviction that knowledge without action is futile.
-I know that the Environmental Justice Minor at UNC will equip me to mobilize my knowledge for the good of others, and I am eager to enrich my knowledge in courses such as “Water, Conflict, and Connection in the Middle East.”
-As I embark on all of the new challenges and discoveries that life at UNC will bring, I hope to connect with a community who shares this passion to fight climate injustice, get involved with organizations that are making an impact.
+I know that the Environmental Justice Minor at UNC will equip me to mobilize my knowledge for the good of others, and I am eager to enrich my knowledge in courses such as “Water, Conflict, and Connection in the Middle East,” and become involved with impactful student organizations.